-At DiBella Law Offices, P.C., we understand that any type of injury can have potentially life-changing results.
-For many innocently injured victims, an unexpected accident or injury can result in expensive medical bills, lost time and wages from work, extensive property damages, and in some of the worst case scenarios, a tragic loss of a loved one.
-No matter what your case involves, our Burlington personal injury attorneys can advocate for your rights and make sure your losses or damages are compensated.
+At DiBella Law Offices, P.C., we understand that any injury can have life-changing results.
+For many innocent victims, an unexpected accident can result in expensive medical bills, lost time and wages from work, damaged property, and in the worst-case scenarios, the tragic loss of a loved one.
+No matter what your case involves, our Methuen personal injury lawyers can advocate for your rights and work to make sure your losses or damages are compensated.
 No Fee Until We Win.

 As our client, you can expect the following: